-Politics 2B POL2BB2/PIR2BB2 NQF level: 7 NQF credits: 16 Folice 2D FULZDDZ/FIKZDDZ NGF level. / NGF Credits.
-10
+Politics 2B POL2BB2/PIR2BB2 NQF level: 7 NQF credits: 16

 Theories of International Relations: an in-depth examination of the key theoretical approaches for studying international relations, including Realism, Liberalism, Marxism, Constructivism, and various critical approaches.

 Global Peace and Security: an introduction to the major concepts, debates, approaches and institutions at the centre of efforts to create world peace and security.